You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Okay – what now?

 No.

-You don’t have a hope of repairing a transmission at home.
+You don’t have a chance of repairing a transmission at home.
 Even a fully qualified and experienced mechanic wouldn’t attempt it.

-An automatic transmission contains literally thousands of intricate and complicated parts.
+An automatic transmission contains literally thousands of intricate and complex parts.
 Disassembling it requires expert knowledge, intense focus, and a keen eye for detail.

-In other words, putting a transmission together is like completing a 1,000-piece jigsaw puzzle without the picture.
+In other words, putting a transmission together is like completing a 1,000-piece complex puzzle without the picture.
 And if you get any parts wrong, it breaks, potentially damaging other components.

-If you’re looking for more reasons to avoid repairing your transmission at home, I have loads for you:
+If you’re looking for more grounds to avoid repairing your transmission at home, I have plenty for you:

 - You need to raise the car a significant amount to drop the transmission out.